 The importance of career networking shouldn't be discounted when you are in the midst of a job search.
-In fact, career networking should become a part of your daily work and career-related endeavors.
+Career networking should become a part of your daily work and career-related endeavors.
 Your career network should be in place for when you need it, both for job searching and for moving along the career ladder.
 Since you never know when you might need it, it makes sense to have an active career network, even if you don't need it today.

 The Purpose of Career Networking

 Career networking, or "professional" networking, involves using personal, professional, academic or familial contacts to assist with a job search, achieve career goals, or learn more about your field, or another field you'd like to work in.
 Networking can be a good way to hear about job opportunities or get an "in" at the company you'd like to work in.

 Why Spend Time on Career Networking

 Networking can help you get hired and help you grow your career.
 LinkedIn reports:

-- 80 percent of professionals consider professional networking to be important to career success.
+- 80% of professionals consider professional networking to be important to career success.

-- 35 percent of surveyed professional say that a casual conversation on LinkedIn Messaging has led to a new opportunity.
+- 35% of surveyed professional say that a casual conversation on LinkedIn Messaging has led to a new opportunity.

-- 61 percent of professionals agree that regular online interaction with their professional network can lead to the way into possible job opportunities.
+- 61% of professionals agree that regular online interaction with their professional network can lead to the way into possible job opportunities.